“Do you think there’s such thing as evil?” – Owen

 Last night I was chatting with BC about the flick, and how it oddly succeeds where Rob Zombie’s Halloween fails.
 In Zombie’s remake, Michael Myers is a psycho-killer from the initial frame, leaving no room for character development.
 In Let Me In we literally watch the deconstruction of Owen (played by Kody Smit McPhee), and the development of a serial killer; it’s more so a prequel to a vampire-slasher crossbreed than a drama (as the Swedish version would amply portray).

-The screenplay penned by Lindqvist, and then strengthened by Reeves, really hones in on Owen’s loneliness.
-His desolate and dark life is amped up tenfold between school bullies, his soon-to-be divorced parents and the fact that he has no friends.
+The screenplay penned by Lindqvist, and then strengthened by Reeves, really hone in on Owen’s loneliness.
+His desolate and dark life is amped up tenfold between school bullies, his soon-to-be-divorced parents and the fact that he has no friends.
 Reeves makes a conscious decision to never show Owen’s parents to the audience, ever.
 The dad is only on the phone (and always too busy), while his mother is always passed out drunk.
 Unlike most movies that try and pull on the audience’s emotional strings, Let Me In will literally stun the audience as they’ll be aching for Owen and the empty void in his life.
 Even when Reeves dabbles in Owen’s breaking psyche (a scene where he wears a mask and stabs at a mirror screaming, “You like that little girl?”) it’s impossible not to shed a tear for him.

 Tonally the Swedish and American versions are the same.
 Reeves lifts the bleak color tone and baron set pieces from Alfredson’s interpretation.
 Owen always appears to be alone, and spends a good amount of time in the apartment courtyard playing with his Rubik’s Cube and eating Now & Later candy.
 It’s visually stunning cinematography, but it also keeps the audience on the edge of their seat in suspense.
 There’s always this feeling like something bad is going to happen, especially in the first act.